Skip to main content

 Pai Gow Poker by Microgaming

-Pai Gow Poker by MicrogamingCard games are quite popular on the Asian continent and there we find some of the most unique and interesting versions of poker.
-For the most part, Western land-based casinos were not in a position where they could offer Asian card games due to them being relatively unknown.
-However, when online casino started gaining steam they could provide players with much more than the classical styles.
+Pai Gow Poker by MicrogamingCard games are quite popular on the Asian continent, and there we find some of the most unique and interesting versions of poker.
+For the most part, Western land-based casinos were not in a position to offer Asian card games because they were relatively unknown.
+However, when online casinos started gaining steam, they were able to provide players with much more than the classic styles.

-Pai Gow Poker is one of the more popular games from the Far East and millions of gamblers can enjoy it.
+Pai Gow Poker is one of the most popular games from the Far East, and millions of gamblers enjoy it.
 In this article, we will take a look at the version of the game developed by Microgaming, one of the largest software providers in the industry.

 Visuals and Layout

 pai gow poker visualPai Gow Poker features the same graphic design found in other table games from Microgaming.
-Simplicity and minimalism are the focal points for this software provider and this is perfectly exemplified in Pai Gow Poker.
+Simplicity and minimalism are focal points for this software provider, and this preference is perfectly exemplified in Pai Gow Poker.
 The visuals are made to be as clear as possible, allowing players to easily recognize what is happening on the screen.

 The user interface is also quite accessible to both veterans and new players.
 Bets can be easily placed by simply clicking on the virtual table.
 Overall, the game is presented in a neat and orderly way, which makes understanding and navigation a breeze.